zakahan/auto-slicing/README_en.md

 For the specific implementation, you can directly refer to the `src/processor` part of the code.
 This is the entry point of each module, and the overall idea is very clear in the diagram.

 ## ✅Todo List
-- [x] Graphical user interface: Consider using Streamlit to create a graphical user interface.
+- [ ] Add prompt switching to support opening and closing titles.
-- [ ] Implement support for the ASR API to break free from local inference limitations.
+- [ ] Implement support for the ASR API to break away from local inference limitations.
-- [ ] Expand `vedit - mcp`.
-Currently, it only supports basic editing functions, and further support needs to be provided.
+- [ ] Expand `vedit-mcp`.
+Currently, it only supports basic editing functions and more support is needed.
-- [ ] Add the subtitle - adding function.
+- [ ] Add the function of adding subtitles.
 - [ ] Add the API calling method for speech recognition.
-- [ ] Add the cover generation function.
+- [ ] Add the function of generating covers.
 First, create a simple version.
-- [ ] Consider support for singing livestreams.
+- [ ] Consider support for song live streams.
-- [ ] Consider using speaker separation to support scenarios with non - single sound signals, such as game livestreams and video - watching livestreams.
+- [ ] Consider using speaker separation to support scenarios where the sound signals are not unique, such as game live streams and watching video live streams.

 ## 🔥Latest News

+- 2025-05-18, unable to solve the bug of streamlit's file_uploader, so switched to using gradio for implementation.
-- 2025-05-08, a simple web UI interface was implemented using Streamlit.
+- 2025-05-08, implemented a simple webui interface using streamlit.